 Blood found on a diaphragm or similar device, like that found on bedikah cloths and tampons, is likely to make one niddah.
 The leniencies of stains do not apply.
 Therefore, it is best to remove and rinse a diaphragm or similar device without looking at it.
 If a woman does find blood on a diaphragm, and suspects it is from irritation to the cervix, there is room to ask a question.

 Information in Hebrew on obtaining a diaphragm in Israel, including a list of women qualified to fit diaphragms, is available here.
+It can sometimes be difficult to find a practitioner who can fit diaphragms in North America.

 Spermicide alone is available as a gel, foam, or vaginal suppository.
 It does not kill sperm cells, but creates a hostile environment for them.
 Most halachic authorities permit spermicide use when a couple is halachically permitted to delay pregnancy.